Viijay-Kr/typescript-cleanup-definitions/README.md

 ### VS Code Extension

-Add it as a typescript server plugin to the `package.json` `contributes` section
+Add it as a TypeScript server plugin to the `package.json` `contributes` section

 ```json
   "contributes":{